statechangelabs/gmSign/README.md

 Finally, we distribute the code of the smart contract we used as a public good so other people can stack on top of it or modify in a way that helps them reduce their intellectual property and compliance risks on the decentralized web.
 ## How we built it

 Our first mission was to bring Hellosign to Web3.
-We connected with a Polygon blockchain using Ethers.js and added code to connect Hellpsign.
+We connected with a Polygon blockchain using Ethers.js and added code to connect Hellosign.

 We originally built using a serverless back-end on NodeJS and the 6.0 version of the HelloSign SDK.